-Accuplacer Practice Test 2022 (Next Generation) Question Answers [PDF]: The most common tests given are College Board’s ACCUPLACER and ACT’s COMPASS, both of which are online, computer-adaptive, multiple-choice tests.
+Accuplacer Practice Test 2023 (Next Generation) Question Answers [PDF]: The most common tests given are the College Board’s ACCUPLACER and ACT’s COMPASS, both of which are online, computer-adaptive, multiple-choice tests.
 Some colleges add computer-scored essay writing tests, including ACCUPLACER’s WritePlacer, and COMPASS’s e-Write.

 The ACCUPLACER is a placement test for community college (also known as junior college).
 It’s used to assess your current skill level and readiness for the types of schoolwork you’ll be required to do in community college — specifically, reading, writing, and math.

-The ACCUPLACER is made by the College Board.
+The College Board makes the ACCUPLACER.
 These are the same folks who created the SAT and the Advanced Placement Program (the AP Tests).